The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

 7:18 For there is verily a disannulling of the commandment going before [the Mosaic Marriage Covenant ended with the death of the Husband] for the weakness and unprofitableness thereof.

-The New Covenant With an Eternal Spirit High Priest
+The New Covenant has an Eternal Spirit High Priest

 The spiritual New Covenant gives humanity a better hope [of eternal life as spirit] and therefore a better [a spiritual] High Priest to reconcile us to God the Father, bringing the gift of the Holy Spirit and eternal life to all who would live by every Word of God.

-A better New Covenant, with a better sacrifice than animals, with better promises, and with the empowerment of the Holy Spirit to enable us to KEEP that New Covenant; is now overseen directly by a spiritual and eternal High Priest.
+A better New Covenant, with a better sacrifice than animals, with better promises, and with the empowerment of the Holy Spirit to enable us to KEEP that New Covenant; is now overseen directly by an eternal spirit High Priest.

 Indeed the Melchizedek priesthood had always existed and was even mediating between God the Father and a few spiritually called out, during the Mosaic Aaronic dispensation.
 We know this because Moses, Joshua and others were given the Holy Spirit via that spiritual mediation.